International Stabilization Force

-The International Stabilization Force (ISF) is a United Nations mandated multinational security deployment outlined in a Gaza peace plan agreed by Hamas and the Israeli government to end the Gaza War.
-The force would be established with Arab and international partners to help provide security, train a new Palestinian police force, and oversee the demilitarization and redevelopment of the Gaza Strip.
-The mission is intended to create a long-term internal security solution and facilitate Israel's staged withdrawal from the territory.
+The International Stabilization Force (ISF) is a United Nations-mandated multinational peacekeeping force outlined in the Gaza peace plan agreed by Hamas and Israel in October 2025.
+The force's stated aims are to help provide security, train a new Palestinian police force, and oversee the demilitarization and redevelopment of the Gaza Strip.

 Background

-The Gaza war began in October 2023 following a series of coordinated armed attacks carried out by Hamas and several other Palestinian militant groups in southern Israel on 7 October 2023.
+The Gaza war began on October 7, 2023, following a series of coordinated armed attacks carried out by Hamas and several other Palestinian militant groups in southern Israel.

 Proposals to deploy a multinational peacekeeping force in the Gaza Strip was initially proposed by former British prime minister Tony Blair in a draft peace plan developed in July 2025 which Blair discussed with US president Donald Trump and his adviser Jared Kushner in August 2025.
 Trump presented a 20-point peace plan to end the Gaza War in September 2025, which included provisions for an internationally supervised interim government for the Gaza Strip and an Arab-led multinational peacekeeping force.
-On 8 October, 2025 Trump announced that Israeli and Palestinian negotiators had agreed to accept the first phase of his proposed peace plan.
+On 8 October 2025, Trump announced that Israeli and Palestinian negotiators had agreed to accept the first phase of his proposed peace plan.
 The agreement was signed by both parties the following day and came into effect on 10 October 2025.

+Hamas, which continues to control roughly half of the Gaza Strip, has rejected any imposed international guardianship plan.
+Reportedly, many countries want to ensure their troops would be peacekeeping with the consent of all parties, as opposed to having to fight Hamas forces.